databricks/terraform-databricks-lakehouse-blueprints/README.md

 ### Purpose:

-This terraform template is designed to get every FS practitioner and devops team started quickly with financial services best practice setup as well as highly valuable solutions accelerators directly in your environment.
+This set of terraform templates is designed to get every FS practitioner and devops team started quickly with financial services best practice setup as well as highly valuable FS-focused libraries directly in your environment.

 ### Architecture: